About the founder of Luna Lactation

 - American Heart Association – Healthcare professional CPR certified

-- United States Lactation Consultant Association, member (USLCA)
+- United States Lactation Consultant Association member, 2008-present (USLCA)

-- Natural Institute of Medical Herbalists, member (NIMH)
+- Natural Institute of Medical Herbalism member, 2020-present (NIMH)

-- Baby Blues Connection, professional member and past outreach Committee member (BBC)
+- Baby Blues Connection professional member, 2012-present (BBC)

 - Cole, M. (2012).
 Lactation after Perinatal, Neonatal, or Infant Loss.
 Clinical Lactation, 3(3), 94-100.